zhDmitry/cloud-ide/README.md

 ### Adding new interpreter

 Fil speaks with web workers to interpret source code.
-Fil's interpreter workers should listen `message` event for source code, and should response with stringified JSON object for the stream of running program with `message` event.
+The workers listens `message` event for source code, and streams with stringified JSON object for the output of program.

-The message should be plain string.
-Example:
+The message should be a plain text, like this:

 ```ruby
 puts "hey".upcase
 ```

-And the response should be a stringified object with `type` and `data` keys:
+After the receiving, the worker will stream stringified json objects with `type` and `data` keys.

 ```javascript
 JSON.stringify({